 Even though Sal has a lot to offer to its visitors like the salt mines, turtle watching, best kitesurfing possibilities, and a great beach, there is much more to see in Cape Verde.

-Boa Vista island is surprisingly similar to its neighboring island Sal.
-Boa Vista mainly consists of desert and beaches.
+Boa Vista Island is surprisingly similar to its neighboring island Sal.
+Boa Vista mainly consists of deserts and beaches.
 The island is famous for its dunes and is a hub for all-inclusive resorts and family travelers.

 The most popular things to do in Boa Vista are driving a quad in the dunes, diving and turtle watching.
 If you visit Boa Vista, an excursion to Sal Rei city is a must.

-If you are looking for beach holidays, Boa Vista will be the best island for you.
+If you are looking for beach holidays in Cape Verde, Boa Vista will be the best island for you.

 |Where to stay in Boa Vista||Top Things To Do in Boa Vista|